s0rg/decompose/README.md

   - running as non-root or on non-linux OS will attempt to run `netsat` inside container, if this fails (i.e. for missing `netstat` binary), no connections for such container will be gathered
 - produces detailed connections graph **with ports**
-- fast, it scans ~400 containers in around 5 seconds
+- fast, scans ~400 containers in around 5 seconds
 - 100% test-coverage

 # known limitations